starskyreverie/cvplayground.ai/nn/README.md

-# Models
+# nn

-`models` contains all the different implementations of BabyCNN.
+`nn/` contains all the different neural network implementations of BabyCNN.
 Each folder contains a `README.md` file that describes its implementation.

-Training is done on MNIST.
+Training and inference is done on [MNIST](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/) and [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist).

 ## Framework-Agnostic Pseudocode for BabyCNN